trealla-prolog/trealla/docs/ARCHITECTURE.md

 Where *flags* is FLAG_REF
 Where *nbr_cells* is always 1.
 Where *var_ctx* is the context (or environment)
-Where *var_nbr* is the index into the current context
+Where *var_nbr* is the index into the specified context

-A reference is a variable with an implicit context.
-They are generated when copying terms or making instructions.

 Integer